 WhizBang Writers Workshop was founded by Kate Tucker Fahlsing, a Chicago-based screenwriter, playwright, and educator.
 Kate noticed that most traditional schools don't teach writing in a way that is fun and accessible, which is a shame because, as a people, we are steeped in stories.
 We read books, watch plays, go to the movies, binge our favorite TV shows, and we all have something to say.
 Writing doesn't come easily to everyone, but everyone is capable of great writing.
 WhizBang Writers Workshop was formed with the aim to teach the important writing skills schools tend to make a bore.
-Whether it's improving critical thinking skills, understanding literary devices, writing in a clear and concise manner, practicing revision, learning a new genre, or even allowing your imagination the time and space to explore, WhizBang Writers Workshop teaches these skills in a workshop style environment where work is shared amongst a community of peers.
+Whether it's improving critical thinking skills, understanding literary devices, writing in a clear and concise manner, practicing revision, learning a new genre, or even allowing your imagination the time and space to explore, WhizBang Writers Workshop teaches these skills in a workshop style environment where work is developed and shared amongst a community of peers.

 WhizBang Workshops meet for an hour and a half once a week for eight weeks.
 We spend 1/3 of our time on instruction, 1/3 on workshopping, and 1/3 on in-class writing.
 Each workshop has a maximum of eight students, so that each student receives quality instruction, and ample feedback on their work.
 The final class will be a showcase reading of the students' work.
 Friends and families are invited to join!
 Unless specified, workshops are meant for all levels of writer from novice to master.